 - DIRECTV STREAM – offers a 5-day free trial and carries ESPN, ESPN2, and more.

 - YouTube TV – offers a 1-week free trial.
 ESPN, ESPN2, ESPN3, and ESPNU are all in the basic Hulu+Live TV package.
 See our review of YouTube TV for more details.

 The easiest way to watch is to grab a subscription to one of these services and use the ESPN app.
 This way you don’t need to worry about which channel the game is on.
 All NCAA Ice Hockey games will be consolidated within the app.
-Furthermore, there are games on ESPN3 which you will need the app to watch on some services.

 Watch NCAA Ice Hockey Championship with the ESPN App